Skip to main content

 Nonprofit treasurer software should help your treasurer track dues, deposits, reimbursements, vendors, budgets, bank records, and board reports.
 The most important feature is not a fancy dashboard.
 It is whether the next treasurer can understand what happened and what is still open.

-For clubs and associations, treasurer software should connect to member records, events, and reports.
+For clubs and associations, club treasurer software should connect to member records, events, and reports.
 Otherwise the treasurer still has to reconcile the same information by hand.

 The Work Treasurers Actually Do